Bullet Journal

 Layout

-I mostly use the basic layout and spreads as described in the “The Bullet Journal Method” book and online course.
+I mostly use the basic layout and spreads as described in the “The Bullet Journal Method” book and Foundation Plan online course.
 The spreads I use the most are the monthly, weekly, and daily logs combined with the index and future log.
 Custom spreads are usually just topic or project specific lists that get their own entry in the index.

 Journal - Daily Log